alphagov/prototyping/website-toolkit/design-patterns/form-anatomy.md

 * IE 7: Validated option groups - lots of extra left padding
 * IE 6: Option groups are aligning horizontally in vertically-aligned forms
 * IE 6: Nested fieldsets layout is broken and legends are hidden
+* IE 6: Labels with nested controls need 'for' attributes to work

 # Putting it all together